John Conyers steps aside from House Judiciary Committee amid probe into sexual allegations

 He also said he wanted to remain the top Democrat on the Judiciary Committee “but I have come to believe that my presence as ranking member … would not serve these efforts while the Ethics Committee investigation is pending.
 I cannot in good conscience allow these charges to undermine my colleagues in the Democratic Caucus.”

+Cernovich reportedly gave BuzzFeed the settlement documents, which the news outlet says it independently verified.

+Cernovich purportedly said in a series of recent but now-deleted tweets that he would pay $10,000 for details of the settlements.

-House Minority Leader Nancy Pelosi, D-Calif., said after Conyers’ announcement: “Zero tolerance means consequences.
+After Conyers’ announcement, House Minority Leader Nancy Pelosi, D-Calif., said : “Zero tolerance means consequences.
 As a woman and mother of four daughters, I particularly take any accusation of sexual harassment very seriously.

 "Any credible accusation must be reviewed by the Ethics Committee expeditiously.
 We are at a watershed moment on this issue, and no matter how great an individual’s legacy, it is not a license for harassment.
 I commend the brave women coming forward.”